 Combining two flocks of chickens is not as easy as it sounds.
 You cannot just throw them all together and expect them to be one big, happy family.
 Chickens have what is called a “pecking order” and adding new chickens is going to throw it all off.
-But there are things you can do to make this a safe and less stressful transition.
+But if you know how to safely combine two flocks of chickens, it can make it a safe and less stressful transition.

 What is a Pecking Order?

 “All groups of chickens will create a social order within the flock.
 Chickens bully, peck and “stand off” with each other to work their way to the top.
 It is usually the stronger, larger, more aggressive chicken that will become the alpha chicken.
 If you have a rooster, he will be the alpha chicken.“Why are My Chickens Pecking Each Other?
 7 Important Reasons

 All flocks will figure out a “pecking order.”
 If you have roosters, there will be 3 different pecking orders within the flock.
 The first is between a rooster and his hens.
 The second is between the hens and the third is between the roosters.